bitcoin-unlimited/BUwiki/autofinalization_parking.md

 **Auto-finalization** is a process where the main chain block that is at the **auto-finalization depth** (which is 10 on BCH) is marked as the "final" block.

 **Parking** is a modification to the rule that determines the main chain proposed by Satoshi<sup>1</sup> "Nodes always consider the longest chain to be the correct one and will keep working on extending it."
 The parking technique observes that a full node that is not in "initial block download" mode has a fork that it currently sees as the main chain (M), and a candidate fork ( C ) that it is considering switching to.
-A full node that implements parking will not switch to C unless it exceeds the work in M by an amount that varies depending on the length of the fork M:
+A full node that implements parking will not switch to C unless it exceeds the work in M by an amount that varies depending on the length of the fork M, called extra parking work (EPW):
 $$
 forkBlock = LastCommonBlock(M,C)  \tag1
 $$